mhemeryck/mhemeryck.github.io/_posts/2021-04-22-home_automation_architecture.md

 1. **hardware**: the physical hardware component that will interface with the electrical components (I/O).
 1. **software**: a client library interfacing with the hardware and which can translate low-level hardware events to protocol events
 1. **network**: layer which connects the different components together using the protocols
-1. **service**: the services are those parts which actually talk to each other over the network.
+1. **service**: the services are those parts which actually talk to each other over the network

 Notice that not all components need to have all of the layers.
 Services like home assistant and the mosquitto broker act completely on the network itself.

 Why does this matter?
 For the majority of commercially available IoT devices, you would get something that takes care of most of the lower levels.
-Wiring isn't really an issue (it is mostly wireless) and the hardware and software are part of the package that you buy.
+Wiring mostly isn't an issue (it is typically wireless) and the hardware and software are part of the package that you buy.
 In this wired layout with custom components however, all of these layers need to be addressed.

 By means of example, have a look at the wiring required for my cover control: